nsg-ethz/NetPowerBench/traffic_gen/README.md

 ### traffic_gen.py

 When run, this code will:
-- Take the three arguments duration, bandwidth and packet size
+1. Take the three arguments duration, bandwidth and packet size
-- Set CPU performance to be consistent
-- Check whether the namespaces needed, otherwise runs `setup.sh`
+2. Check whether the namespaces needed, otherwise runs `setup.sh`
-- Decides based on the bandwidth wanted which traffic generator to use: For a bandwidth smaller than 2.5 gbps, iperf3 is used, otherwise RDMA
+3. Decides based on the bandwidth wanted which traffic generator to use: For a bandwidth smaller than 2.5 gbps, iperf3 is used, otherwise RDMA
-- Sends the traffic with the metrics set by the arguments from one namespace to the other for the duration specified
+4. Sends the traffic with the metrics set by the arguments from one namespace to the other for the duration specified
-- Outputs performance metrics and will write them into `power_measure/perftest.json`.
+5. Outputs performance metrics and will write them into `power_measure/perftest.json`.
 This is only temporary, the file will be deleted after the output has been processed.

 `setup.sh` and `traffic.yml` are expected to be in the same directory.